TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 I hope you've found this guide useful.
 I appreciate your time in reading my first blog post!

-If you ran into any issues or have any suggestions, please reach out to me directly or leave a comment.
+If you run into any issues or have any suggestions, please reach out to me directly or leave a comment.

 Now get out there and build that beautiful website 🏗️